sandbox-quantum/bartleby/README.md

 ## How? <a name="how"></a>

 Bartleby takes a set of files as input.
 These can be static libraries (`.a`) or objects (`.o`).
-Let’s describe how Bartleby figures out which symbols are considered private or not.
-It iterates over all the objects (the ones directly supplied by the user, or the ones contained in the archives).
-During these iterations, Bartleby collects various information about the symbols found, such as the visibility and the d efinedness.
-Using these pieces of information, a map of symbols is built as
+Bartleby figures out which symbols are considered private or not by iterating over all these objects (the ones directly supplied by the user, or the ones contained in the archives), and collects the visibility and the definedness of each symbols found.
+Using these pieces of information, a map of symbols is built as follows:
-follows:

   * If a symbol is found in several places across the input files, and at least one object actually defines it, then the symbol is marked as defined.